infominer33/infominer33.github.io/index.md

 <img src="images/blockchain_research.png"/>

 In-depth research is time consuming.
-In crypto, the matter is made even more challenging because of the vast amount of domain knowledge required to discover quality results.
+In crypto, the matter is made even more challenging because of the vast amount of domain knowledge required to obtain quality results.
 What I lack in experience, I make up for with relentless search habits.

 I ask questions to ensure I understand what my clients need, commonly checking in to show my progress and ensure I'm staying on track \ providing value.